yart/cbr_currency/README.md

 rails s -d
 ```

-Or you can do the sam by one command:
+Or you can do the same by one command:

 ```bash
 rails cbr_currency:run